carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 In fact, Jekyll will generate a **silent warning** that isn't visible in GitHub but can be seen if building the site locally.
-This a limitation of liquid in that it doesn't allow combining `for` instructions directly with filters.
+This a limitation of Liquid in that it doesn't allow combining `for` instructions directly with filters.
 Instead, we need to reuse the `assign` instruction we used above:
 ~~~